pvd232/chera-api/README.md

 # 4. Start the backend by opening the "main.py" file and running it. you should see a message in your console confirming successful startup.

-# 5. Input the following url into your browser "localhost:4000/api/setup_tables" and hit enter.
-This will instantiate the database's tables that are listed in models.py
+# 5. Input the following url into your browser "localhost:4000/api/continuity/initialize" and hit enter.
+This will populate the database's tables that are listed in models.py

 # 6. Confirm successful setup by going back to the terminal window with psql running, and enter the following command "\c nourishdb".
 You should receive a confirmatory message saying you have connected to the database